 Play With Proportion and Shape

-If you want to play with shape and proportion, opt for a round cushion that can either break things up with traditionally shaped pillows on a sofa or chair or use it as a floor cushion.
+If you want to play with shape and proportion, opt for a round cushion that can break up traditionally-shaped pillows on a sofa or chair.
+You can also use it as a floor cushion!

 Cover All the Bases (Surfaces)

 This living room achieves a thoroughly grown-up look without sacrificing all of its childlike excitement.
 How?
 No two pillows are alike, which keeps the aesthetic warm and playful.
 If you imagine this room without the throw pillows, it may feel more formal and harsh, which can be just as beautiful—it really just depends on what kind of environment you'd like to create.
 We love how every seating option in the room has a throw pillow on it.
 Not only will the lumbar pillows on the chairs ensure that guests get all the back support and comfort they deserve, but it also maintains the edgy style.

 This is a great throw pillow to decorate with since it offers both whimsy and elegance.